 Check out some of these Conversations in Human Evolution with Palaeolithic archaeologists from all over the world just by clicking on their photos.

-Dr Rob Davis is a Palaeolithic archaeologist who currently works at the British Museum in London, UK.
+Dr Robert Davis is a Palaeolithic archaeologist who currently works at the British Museum in London, UK.
 Rob is project curator for the ‘Pathways to Ancient Britain ‘Project, with his primary research interests lying in the Lower and Middle Palaeolithic record of northern Europe.
 He is also co-director of the Barnham Palaeolithic Field School in Suffolk and is chair of the Lithic Studies Society.

 Sharma Centre for Heritage Education